 Interested in earning your degree online?
 Check out OnlineColleges.net's listing of the best public, private, and not-for-profit colleges and universities in California offering fully-online degree programs.

 This section lists (mostly) free interactive career and personality assessments that may serve as fun self-discovery tools.
 The functionality and reliability of such assessments should be determined by users at their own discretion.
-The Career Center does not use these assessments in working with students.
+The Career Center does not use these assessments with students.
 For information about the assessments used at the Career Center, visit the Assessments page.

 Get a concrete, accurate description of who you are and why you do things the way you do, for free.

 Take the Jung Typology Test™ to discover your four-letter personality type and what careers are a fit for that type.